john-ml/stitch/doc/stitch.md

   i := 0;
   rec: i >= n || xs[i] == ys[i] && (i := i + 1; ..rec)
 ```

-### Labels as values

-(In short: Labels are basically 0-argument continuations that
-don't require a closure.)

 Labels can be passed as parameters to functions.
 For example, the following